 If you want a classic wool throw, always go for a herringbone.
-Herringbone wool throws will never date.
-Country Mouse has herringbone wool throws in merino and Shetland wool.
+A Herringbone wool throws will never date.
+Country Mouse has herringbone wool throws in merino wool.
 The choice of fibre is down to personal preference.
 Merino is the softest.
-The Shetland herringbone throws have quite complex colours.
-The light sage has hints of blue and yellow.
-Green is made up of these two colours and you can clearly see hints of both in the light sage.
-It’s a very pretty gooseberry sage.

 Merino throws are available in herringbone, my personal favourite, check, spot and milan.
 Milan is from the mill’s old archives and is one of our most popular designs.
 This design is available in a variety of colours.
 Aqua milan, saffron milan and eucalyptus milan are our top three most popular designs.
 Aqua is a lovely blue throw, saffron a warm orange throw and eucalyptus a green wool throw.
 I am sure you can find a milan merino throw that is perfect for your home.